Higher dimensional power-Maxwell charged black holes in Einstein and Rastall gravity: I Introduction

-{1.\arabic{equation}} One of the possible generalizations of the general relativity is to relax the constraint that the covariant divergence of the energy-momentum tensor vanishes.
-In 1972, Peter Rastall~\cite{agr-rastall-01} proposed that the divergence of the energy-momentum tensor might be nonvanishing and proportional to the gradient of the Ricci scalar.
 The theory effectively implies that the curvature-matter coupling is implemented for modified gravity in a non-minimal fashion.
-In other words, the Lagrangian of the system is not merely a summation of the Lagrangian of geometry and that of the matter fields.
-Owing to the non-minimal coupling, the geometry and matter fields are affected by their mutual changes~\cite{agr-dark-energy-02,agr-dark-energy-03,agr-modified-gravity-general-02,agr-modified-gravity-fR-02,agr-modified-gravity-general-03}.
+Owing to such non-minimal coupling, the geometry and matter fields are affected by their mutual changes~\cite{agr-dark-energy-02,agr-dark-energy-03,agr-modified-gravity-general-02,agr-modified-gravity-fR-02,agr-modified-gravity-general-03}.
 As a result, the ordinary energy-momentum tensor conservation becomes invalid.
-By redefining the energy momentum tensor of the matter field~\cite{agr-rastall-05,agr-rastall-08}, it is shown that the Rastall's theory is mathematically equivalent to Einstein's gravity.
-On the other hand, however, the theory can be viewed as a phenomenological implementation of specific quantum effects in a curved background~\cite{agr-rastall-06}.
-Besides, in the context of cosmology, the Rastall's theory has been interpreted as a gravitational theory with variable gravitational constant~\cite{agr-cosmo-06,agr-cosmo-07}.
-In this regard, the standard $\mathrm{\Lambda CDM}$ model is consistently reproduced for the background as well as at linear perturbation level, while additional effects are further explored concerning nonlinear corrections~\cite{agr-cosmo-08}.
+The theory can be viewed as a phenomenological implementation of specific quantum effects in a curved background~\cite{agr-rastall-cosmo-03}.
+Besides, in the context of cosmology, the Rastall's theory has been extensively investigated~\cite{agr-rastall-cosmo-01,agr-rastall-cosmo-02,agr-rastall-cosmo-03,agr-rastall-cosmo-04,agr-rastall-cosmo-05,agr-rastall-cosmo-06,agr-rastall-cosmo-07,agr-rastall-cosmo-08,agr-rastall-cosmo-09,agr-rastall-cosmo-10}.
+When a free or self-interacting scalar field is included in the Rastall theory~\cite{agr-rastall-04}, it is found that certain exact solutions can be obtained which are associated with $k$-essence theory.
+Rastall's theory has been interpreted as a gravitational theory with variable gravitational constant~\cite{agr-rastall-cosmo-01,agr-rastall-cosmo-02}.
+In this regard, the standard $\mathrm{\Lambda CDM}$ model is consistently reproduced for the background as well as on linear perturbation level, while additional effects are further explored concerning nonlinear corrections~\cite{agr-rastall-cosmo-03}.